-AV Service Providers suggest the Commission not adopt additional goals or regulations related to the safety of the vehicle or its driving system.
-They argue the DMV has already established comprehensive standards to ensure the vehicles can drive safely and that the federal government has responsibility for the safety of the vehicle itself.
-They contend that any Commission action related to vehicle safety would be unnecessary, redundant, and would create jurisdictional confusion.
-Aurora, Cruise, and Lyft argue that, instead of vehicle safety, the Commission should focus exclusively on passenger safety.
+the safety of the vehicle itself.70 They contend that any Commission action related to vehicle safety would be unnecessary, redundant, and would create jurisdictional confusion.
+Aurora, Cruise, and Lyft argue that, instead of vehicle safety, the Commission should focus exclusively on passenger safety.71

-The Commission declines to adopt a "Street Safety" goal that exclusively addresses the vehicle's automated driving system and its ability to perform the dynamic driving task.
+The Commission declines to adopt a "Street Safety" goal for Phase I that exclusively addresses the vehicle's automated driving system and its ability to perform the dynamic driving task.